eh3rrera/ocpj8-notes/01.Java-Class-Design/1-Implement-Encapsulation.md

 ````
 We'll get a default and valid value that will protect the class from being used in a way it wasn't meant to be.

-Encapsultation can be also used with constructors and methods of a class.
+Encapsulation can be also used with constructors and methods of a class.
 The key thing is to restrict the access to any member of the class that can break things when something changes or that doesn't want to be exposed.